-- To gain the National 5 award, pupils must pass all three Units as well as the Course Assessment.
-The required Units are shown in the Course Details section. - The course Units will be assessed within school and will be assessed on a pass or fail basis. - The Course Assessment will consist of a question paper (70 marks) which will be completed under exam conditions.

-Question Paper: the question paper will require demonstration of a breadth of skills, knowledge and understanding from across the National 5 Course.

-Overall Grade: The National 5 Geography qualification will be graded.
+- To gain the National 5 award, pupils must pass all three Units as well as the Course Assessment. - The course Units will be assessed within school and will be assessed on a pass or fail basis. - The Course Assessment will consist of a question paper (70 marks) which will be completed under exam conditions. - Question Paper: the question paper will require demonstration of a breadth of skills, knowledge and understanding from across the National 5 Course. - Overall Grade: The National 5 Geography qualification will be graded.
 Upon passing all three Units and the Course Assessment, pupils will be awarded with an overall grade which they have obtained for National 5 Geography.